 Continuing and Extended Education Program.
 The Continuing and Extended Education Program presents a variety of credit and noncredit offerings at ASU Main, ASU West, and other off-campus locations.
 These offerings are designed to assist practicing professional nurses in maintaining and enhancing their competencies, to broaden their scientific knowledge base, and to improve their skills in adapting to the changing health care environment.
 Programs are organized in response to both the health care needs of the population and the learning needs of nurses engaged in a variety of professional roles and clinical specialties.
 Workshops, conferences, short evening courses, and special programs are offered at times convenient to the working professional.
-See "Post-Master's Family Nurse Practitioner Certificate Program," page 255, and "Fees, Deposits, and Other Charges," page 47, for a description of the certificate program.
 Some offerings are multidisciplinary and are open to non-RNs.
-For descriptions of current continuing and extended education offerings, contact the Continuing and Extended Education Program, College of Nursing at 480/ 965-7431 or visit www.asu.edu/nursing/ceep.html on the World Wide Web.
+For descriptions of current continuing and extended education offerings, contact the Continuing and Extended Education Program, College of Nursing at 480/ 965-7431 or visit the Web site at www.asu.edu/nursing/ce.

 Community Health Services.
 The College of Nursing administers a Community Health Services Clinic located in Scottsdale, Arizona.
 Nurse practitioners provide primary care with an emphasis on promotion of wellness to families and individuals of all ages.
 Students in the College of Nursing may receive health care through the clinic for a fee.
-Students may obtain the physical examination required for admission to the Professional Nursing Program at the clinic's facility.
-The facility also serves as a learning laboratory for both master's and baccalaureate Nursing students.
+Students may obtain the health and immunization material required for admission to the professional program at the clinic's facility.
+The facility also serves as a learning laboratory for both master's and baccalaureate nursing students.